18 November, 2022 - Barcelona, Spain

 4:00 pm - 4:30 pm

-Procedural video.
-Risk mitigation and best practices for Convergent
+Procedural video: best practices and risk mitigation for Hybrid AF Convergent

 9:00 am - 9:30 am